hashicorp/field-workshops-terraform/instructor-guides/all_terraform_cloud_INSTRUCTOR_GUIDE.md

 You can use the same instruqt track that the students will be using to do this demo.
 Make sure you've gone through the entire track yourself and have your own organization, fork of the hashicat-aws repo, and sentinel policy in place.
 Once you have done these steps it's easy to create a new demo:

 1. Start your own copy of the Terraform Cloud on AWS track
-2. Echo out your AWS credentials and set them as environment variables in TFC:
+2. Echo out your cloud credentials and set them as environment variables in TFC:
 ```

+** AWS **
 echo $AWS_ACCESS_KEY_ID
 echo $AWS_SECRET_ACCESS_KEY

+** Azure **
+env | grep ARM

 ```
 3. Open a browser tab to your fork of the hashicat-aws git repo.
 Edit the main.tf file and make sure your aws_instance resource is missing the `Department` and `Billable` tags.
 4. Make sure you remove the VPC file (vpc.tf) from your hashicat-aws repo.
-This will make the demo take longer and may break if the regions aren't set up right.
+This will make the demo take longer and may break if the regions aren't set up right.  **This is not needed for Azure **
 5. Begin your demo dialog:

 #### Demo Talk Track